Oncor Electric Delivery

-Oncor Electric Delivery Company is the largest transmission and distribution electric utility in the state of Texas and the 5th largest utility company in the US.
-Their service territory includes east, west and north-central Texas, including Dallas, Fort Worth, Irving, Plano, Arlington, Beeville, Midland, Odessa, Killeen, Waco, Wichita Falls, Tyler, and other cities throughout Texas.
+Oncor Electric Delivery Company is the largest transmission and distribution electric utility in Texas and the 5th largest utility company in the US.
+Their service territory encompasses east, west, and north-central Texas, including Dallas, Fort Worth, Irving, Plano, Arlington,Midland, Odessa, Killeen, Waco, Wichita Falls, Tyler and surrounding cities.
 In 2018, Sempra Energy acquired a majority stake in Oncor for US$9.45 billion.

 History

-It was formerly known as TXU Electric Delivery and TU Electric.
-Predecessor companies include Dallas Power & Light (DP&L), which served the city of Dallas; Electric Service Company (TESCO), which served areas surrounding Fort Worth; and Texas Power and Light (TP&L), which served other areas of northwest and east-central Texas.
-Oncor began replacing analog meters in 2008 with digital meters throughout its system, although some older analog meters still remain.
+The company was formerly known as TXU Electric Delivery and TU Electric.
+Predecessor companies include Dallas Power & Light DP&L, which served the city of Dallas; Texas Electric Service Company (TESCO), which served areas surrounding Fort Worth; and Texas Power and Light (TP&L), which served other areas of northwest and east-central Texas.
+Oncor began replacing analog meters in 2008 with digital meters throughout its system, although some older analog meters remain.

-Oncor is privately held by a limited number of investors including Energy Future Holdings Corporation ("EFH").
-Oncor is separate from its owners and separately managed by a majority independent board of directors.
+Oncor was privately held by a limited number of investors, including Energy Future Holdings Corporation (EFH), and separately managed by a majority independent board of directors.
 While a majority owner, EFH was not involved in the management of Oncor.
-On March 24, 2016, the Public Utility Commission (PUC) granted the request to convert Oncor into a real estate investment trust (REIT) with the reservation that the PUC would consider the treatment of potential tax savings, which could account to $250 million, from the REIT structure in a separate proceeding to be held at a future date.
+On March 24, 2016, the Texas Public Utility Commission (PUC) granted the request to convert Oncor into a real estate investment trust (REIT) with the reservation that the PUC would consider the treatment of potential tax savings (estimated at $250 million) from the REIT structure in a separate proceeding to be held at a future date.
 The subsequent proceeding's focus was to determine how the potential tax savings attributable to the REIT format would be shared with utility ratepayers.

-On July 7, 2017, it was announced that Berkshire Hathaway had agreed a deal to buy the whole of Energy Future Holdings and ultimately Oncor.
+On July 7, 2017, it was announced that Berkshire Hathaway had agreed on a deal to buy the whole of Energy Future Holdings and ultimately Oncor.
 This bid was ultimately surpassed by Sempra Energy, which bid $9.45 billion in cash and the assumption of debt on August 21, 2017.
 The acceptance of the Sempra bid effectively terminated the Berkshire bid.
 The Sempra bid subsequently received court approval on September 6, 2017.
 On March 8, 2018, regulators in Texas approved Sempra Energy's purchase of a majority stake in Oncor for $9.45 billion.